 Step 4: Validate the software

-Once you have trialled the software you may be happy with its functionality, but you may not know whether it will be effective in helping you achieve your goals.
+Once you have trialed the software you may be happy with its functionality, but you may not know whether it will be effective in helping you achieve your goals.
 That’s why it’s a good idea to seek out information that will help you validate the software.

 One of the best ways to validate performance is with hard data.
 So ask the vendor for data points from existing customers that demonstrate how the software performed against the KPIs that you identified in Step 1.